cyrusimap/cyrus-imapd/doc/source/imap/admin/configs/imapd.conf.rst

     ``allowplaintext:`` 0

-        Allow the use of cleartext passwords on the wire.
+        If enabled, allows the use of cleartext passwords on the wire.

+        By default, the use of cleartext passwords requires a TLS/SSL encryption layer to be negotiated prior to any cleartext authentication mechanisms being advertised or allowed.
+To require a TLS/SSL encryption layer to be negotiated prior to ANY authentication, see the *tls_required* option.

     .. endblob allowplaintext